novicezk/midjourney-proxy/README.md

   MidJourney, intended only as an example application scenario, will no longer be updated.
 - [chatgpt-web-midjourney-proxy](https://github.com/Dooy/chatgpt-web-midjourney-proxy) : chatgpt web, midjourney,
   gpts,tts, whisper A complete UI solution
+- [chatnio](https://github.com/Deeptrain-Community/chatnio) : The next-generation AI one-stop solution for B/C end, an aggregated model platform with exquisite UI and powerful functions
 - [stable-diffusion-mobileui](https://github.com/yuanyuekeji/stable-diffusion-mobileui) : SDUI, based on this interface
   and SD (System Design), can be packaged with one click to generate H5 and mini-programs.
 - [MidJourney-Web](https://github.com/ConnectAI-E/MidJourney-Web) : 🍎 Supercharged Experience For MidJourney On Web UI